 Gichon, Mordechai.
 "Bar Kohkba's Estimate of his Chances on the Eve of his Revolt against Rome", REMA: Revue des études militaires anciennes 2 (2007): 113-132.

 The author claims that Bar Kokhba rebelled after making an estimate of the political and military situation.
-According to this estimate Hadrian would avoid military clashes and seek a compromise.
+According to this estimate, Hadrian would avoid military clashes and seek a compromise.
 Thus, Bar Kokhba believed that an armed uprising would provide the Jews with greater leverage in political negotiations with the Romans.

 Herr, Moshe David.
 “Persecutions and Martyrdom in Hadrian Days.”
 Scripta Hierosolymitana 23 (1972): 85–125.

-Herr argues that the goal of Hadrian’s activity was anti-Jewish, therefore the Jews and the Romans perceived the revolt as a struggle between Judaism and the belief in one god, and the pagan culture of Rome; while the Jews saw resistance to Rome as a form of martyrdom.
+Herr argues that the goal of Hadrian’s activity was anti-Jewish; therefore, the Jews and the Romans perceived the revolt as a struggle between Judaism and its belief in one god and the pagan culture of Rome, whereas the Jews saw resistance to Rome as a form of martyrdom.

 Herr, Moshe David.
 "Realistic Political Messianism and Cosmic Eschatological Messianism in the Teachings of the Sages.”
 Tarbiz 54 (1985): 331–346 (in Hebrew).

-A survey of the messianic and redemptive concept in Judaism from the time of the Second Temple to the Muslim conquest.
+A survey of the messianic and redemptive concepts in Judaism from the time of the Second Temple to the Muslim conquest.
 The Bar Kokhba Revolt was the last time political messianism applied military force.
 Redemption would be the political freedom gained from a successful armed uprising.
 The revolt’s failure terminated the belief in this concept.

 Herr, Moshe David.
 "The Identity of the Jewish People Before and After the Destruction of the Second Temple: Continuity or Change".
 Jewish Identities in Antiquity; Studies in Memory of Menahem Stern.
 Edited by Lee I. Levine and Daniel R. Schwartz.
 Tübingen: Mohr Siebeck, 2009.
 211-236

-The author asks the question: which was the more significant event in Jewish history, the Great Revolt or the Bar Kokhba Revolt?
+The author asks the question: Which was the watershed event in Jewish history, the Great Revolt or the Bar Kokhba Revolt?
 Herr examines a list of socio-cultural parameters and reaches the conclusion that the results of Bar Kokhba Revolt were of far greater consequence for Jewish society in Eretz Israel and the Diaspora.

 Herr, Moshe David.
 "The Identity of the People of Israel during Second Temple Times and after Its Destruction — Continuity or Change?
 Trends in the Study of Jewish History of the Late Second Temple, Mishnah, and Talmud Periods".
 Cathedra 137 (2010): 27-62